zinabu-b/Hypertension/README.md

 | `app.py` | Streamlit application for live predictions. |
 | `model.pkl` | Pretrained XGBoost model. |
 | `label_encoders.pkl` | Encoders for categorical variables (gender, smoker, alcohol use, etc.). |

 ---

-> <span style="color:#f57c00; font-weight:bold"> Developed for Orbit Health Innovation Hub AI in Healthcare Hackathon</span>

----

-## 📝 Introduction

-Hypertension is a leading modifiable risk factor for cardiovascular disease, stroke, and kidney failure—conditions responsible for millions of deaths annually.
-Early detection and proactive management are critical to reducing long-term complications.
-However, many patients remain undiagnosed due to asymptomatic presentation and limited access to regular screening.

-This project addresses this gap by developing a lightweight, explainable, and deployable **hypertension risk prediction system** tailored for integration into primary healthcare workflows.
-By leveraging readily available patient data such as age, blood pressure, BMI, glucose, cholesterol, lifestyle habits, and medication adherence, our model identifies high-risk individuals before clinical diagnosis, enabling timely preventive interventions.

-The solution is not only accurate but also transparent—using SHAP (SHapley Additive exPlanations) to demystify how each input contributes to the final decision.
-This transparency builds clinician trust and supports shared decision-making with patients.

----